-6.3.12.4 Resource [cmdhEcDefParamValues]
+7.3.12.4 Resource [cmdhEcDefParamValues]

-The Resource [cmdhEcDefParamValues] represents a specific set of default values for the CMDH related parameters rqet (request expiration timestamp), rset (result expiration timestamp), oet (operational execution time), rp (response persistence) and da (delivery aggregation) that are applicable for a given ec (event category) if these parameters are not specified in the request, see clause D.12.4 of oneM2M TS-0001 [Y.oneM2M.ARC].
+The Resource [cmdhEcDefParamValues] represents a specific set of default values for the CMDH related parameters rqet (request expiration timestamp), rset (result expiration timestamp), oet (operational execution time), rp (response persistence) and da (delivery aggregation) that are applicable for a given ec (event category) if these parameters are not specified in the request, see clause D.12.4 of oneM2M TS-0001 [ITU-T Y.oneM2M.ARC].

 The context of this Resource is as follows.